Frequently Asked Questions

 Do you have scripts?
 What do I say?

-If you’re not sure what to write, use the copilot keyword and our AI will generate a letter for you with only a news article and a position statement.
+If you’re not sure what to write, use the coauthor keyword and our AI will generate a letter for you with only a news article and a position statement.
 It should take you less than a minute.
 You can also sign or share a trending petition to help an existing effort organized by one of our members.

 Who should I write to?